The Gospel According to John:

 Q&A—where to find some answers

-Some people who are used to doing Bible studies from other publishers miss the answer keys included in those studies.
-One leader even admitted to us that she relied on answer keys so she didn’t have to spend time doing Bible study lessons herself.
-We sympathize with omnipresent time constraints, but we maintain that up-front answer keys provide people with a strong temptation to rely on someone else’s idea of what Scripture means instead of thinking more deeply about what God might be trying to say to them personally at that moment.
+Some people are used to doing Bible studies from other publishers, and they’ve told us that they miss the answer keys in those studies.
+One leader even admitted that she relied on answer keys so she didn’t have to spend time doing Bible study lessons herself.
+We sympathize with omnipresent time constraints, but we maintain that up-front answer keys provide people with a strong temptation to rely on someone else’s idea of what Scripture means instead of thinking more deeply about what God might be trying to say to each of us as individuals at a particular moment in time.

 A: The Turning to God’s Word method of Bible study is dependent on participants directly engaging with the biblical text and looking to that text for answers to their questions.
 All of the factual questions in the lessons can be answered from the Scriptures.
 Sidebars in the lessons contain supplemental material written to help explain some of the themes suggested by the biblical text.
 Most of our studies, including this one, feature videos with each lesson.